Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Pseudogout.md

 2. Acute arthritis: Similar to [[Gout]]
 	1. Result after **parathyroidectomy**, due to fluctuations in calcium levels
 3. Chronic joint disease: Similar to [[Osteoarhritis]]
+	1. Progressive joint and cartilage degeneration
+	2. Occurs in 50% of patients with CPPD
+	3. Bony enlargement and tenderness, similar to [[Osteoarhritis]]

 > [!Important]
 - Important point